matth-x/MicroOcpp/README.md

 Please take `examples/ESP/main.cpp` as the starting point for your first project.
 It is a minimal example which shows how to establish an OCPP connection and how to start and stop charging sessions.
 This guide explains the concepts for a minimal integration.

-- To get the library running, you have to install all dependencies (see the list below).
-In case you use PlatformIO, you can just add `matth-x/ArduinoOcpp` to your project using the PIO library manager.
+- To install the dependencies, see the list below for a manual installation or add `matth-x/ArduinoOcpp` to your project using the PIO library manager.

-- In your project's `main` file, include `ArduinoOcpp.h`.
+- In your project's `main` file, include `ArduinoOcpp.h` and the Wi-Fi library.
+Initialize Wi-Fi and the Serial output.

-- Before establishing an OCPP connection you have to ensure that your device has access to a Wi-Fi access point.
-All debug messages are printed on the standard serial (i.e. `Serial.print("debug msg")`).
-To redirect debug messages, please refer to `src/ArduinoOcpp/Platform.h`.

-- To connect to your OCPP Central System, call `OCPP_initialize(String OCPP_HOST, uint16_t OCPP_PORT, String OCPP_URL)`.
-You need to insert the address parameters according to the configuration of your central system.
-Internally, the library passes these parameters to the WebSocket object without further alteration.
-   - To secure the connection with TLS, you have to configure the WebSocket.
+- To connect to the OCPP Central System, call `OCPP_initialize(const char *host, uint16_t port, const char *url)`.
+For a secure connection with TLS, you need to configure the WebSocket in advance.
 Please take `examples/ESP-TLS/main.cpp` as an example.

-- In your `setup()` function, you can add the configuration functions from `ArduinoOcpp.h` to properly integrate your hardware.
-For example, the library needs access to the energy meter.
-All configuration functions are documented in `ArduinoOcpp.h`.

-- Add `OCPP_loop()` to your `loop()` function.
+- In `setup()`, configure ArduinoOcpp with the hardware drivers.
+You can leave that part out for the first connection test.
+Please refer to `ArduinoOcpp.h` for a documentation about the supported EVSE peripherals.

+- In `loop()`, add `OCPP_loop()`.

 **Sending OCPP operations**